yokoszn/hyprdots/README.md

 <h3 align="left">
-Welcome to my dotfiles repo
+Welcome to my Hyprland Dotfiles
 </h3>

+## Installation
+See the [arch-base install guide](https://github.com/yokoszn/arch/blob/main/README.md) on setting up a minimal base-install.
+See the [dotfiles install guide](https://github.com/yokoszn/hyprdots/blob/master/installation.md) on how to install this yourself.

+An automatic dotfiles install script will follow.

 <div align="left">
 <br>